 Does all of that still feel like working out to you?
 If you really hate exercise, integrate movement into your everyday routine.

 This could be taking the stairs, walking to the train stop, or walking meetings at work over driving.
 Still too hard?
-No problems, you do housework, right?
-Up the intensity on it.
+No problem, you do housework, right?
+Up the intensity of it.